 The Society’s library is held at the Mining Museum in Matlock Bath, and is one of the most comprehensive collections of material relating to mining in the Peak District.
 In addition to a complete archive of our own publications, the library holds copies of other journals, books, maps, surveys, photographs and other material related to lead mining, mining in general, and the Peak District.
 An overview of the contents of the Society’s library can be seen here.

-Only the Recorder, assistant and Museum Staff have access to the Library’s storage area.
-Please contact the Museum in advance to make arrangements if you wish to visit the Library.
+Only the Recorder has access to the Library’s storage area.
+Please contact the recorder in advance to make arrangements if you wish to visit the Library.

 PDMHS at Derbyshire Record Office